lgao066/636S12023_WebApp/README.md

 ### Structure of Routes and Functions

-The web application consists of multiple routes that handle different operations such as adding books, members, and branches, managing book loans, and displaying relevant information to the users.
+The web application consists of multiple routes that handle different operations, such as adding books, members, and branches, managing book loans, and displaying relevant information to the users.
 The templates are linked to the routes, and the necessary data is passed between them using Flask.

 The main routes are: